Quick/swift-fakes/Sources/Fakes/Fakes.docc/Guides/DependencyInjection.md

 ### Injecting `Calendar`

-We could follow the same procedure as with `DateProvider`, and inject a closure in lieu of `Calendar.current.component(_:from:)`.
-However, this case is just complicated enough that we should take advantage of one of Swift's most powerful
-features: protocol oriented programming.

-> Tip: If you haven't watched the amazing WWDC 2015 talk, [Protocol Oriented Programming in Swift](https://www.youtube.com/watch?v=p3zo4ptMBiQ), be sure to take the time to do so!
+Like with providing `Date`, we have 3 options for injecting the `component(_:from:)` method.
+However, this case is definitely complex enough that there's really only one approach: wrapping `component(_:from:)` in a protocol.

-Let's start by creating a protocol to wrap `Calendar`.
+Let's do this by creating a protocol to wrap `Calendar`.
 For this case, we only need a single method in that protocol, but you can imagine this protocol might grow with time (or not, as per the [Interface Segregation Principle](https://en.wikipedia.org/wiki/Interface_segregation_principle)).